“Busy Woman” Lyrics Meaning (Sabrina Carpenter)

 Maybe for you, though, I could accommodate

-She acknowledges the effort that goes into looking good but suggests she’d make an exception for someone special.
+She knows the effort that goes into looking good but suggests she’d make an exception for someone special.

 I’m flexible, so just tell me what you like